Chart Color Schemes

 An assessment of population growth drivers in Blayney reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Blayney's population is approximately 7,822 as of August 2025.
-This figure represents a growth of 305 people since the 2021 Census, which reported a population of 7,517.
-The estimated resident population of 7,792 from the ABS in June 2024 and an additional 136 validated new addresses since the Census date suggest this increase.
-This results in a density ratio of 4.8 persons per square kilometer.
-Blayney's growth rate of 4.1% since the 2021 census exceeds that of its SA4 region (2.7%) and SA3 area, indicating it as a growth leader.
-Natural growth contributed approximately 62.6% to overall population gains recently, with all migration drivers also positive factors.
+Blayney's population was around 7,822 as of Aug 2025.
+This showed an increase of 305 people, a growth of 4.1% since the 2021 Census which reported a population of 7,517.
+The change was inferred from ABS's estimated resident population of 7,792 in June 2024 and an additional 136 validated new addresses since the Census date.
+This resulted in a population density ratio of 4.8 persons per square kilometer.
+Blayney's growth exceeded both the SA4 region (2.7%) and the SA3 area, indicating it as a growth leader.
+Natural growth contributed approximately 62.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Blayney is expected to increase by 1,244 persons to 2041, representing a total increase of 15.4% over the seventeen-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections were used, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Blayney is expected to increase by 1,244 persons to 2041, an increase of 15.4% in total over the 17 years.

 Frequently Asked Questions - Population